Studying Spanish will help students develop much-prized communication skills, that are so in demand by employers.

 Students have the opportunity to develop their language skills in the College’s well-resourced classrooms, with access to the latest multimedia technology.

-In addition, language students benefit from timetabled lessons with a Foreign Language Assistant to help them become more confident and competent speakers.
+In addition, language students benefit from timetabled lessons with a Foreign Language Assistant to help them become more fluent and confident in speaking the language.

 All students will have the opportunity to take part in a study trip to Spain, where they will stay with families, study the language for part of the day, and enjoy various activities – a great way to learn about Spanish culture and improve their speaking skills!